Skip to main content

 Last updated: June 2026.
 Prices and plan details verified against each service’s current website.

 Quick verdict: CookUnity wins on taste and culinary range.
 Factor wins on structured nutrition, diet plans, and macro precision.
 If you want the best-tasting ready-to-eat meals available by subscription, CookUnity is the answer.
-If you are tracking macros, following keto, or eating 30–55g protein per meal for fitness goals, Factor is the better tool.
+If you are tracking macros, following keto, or eating 30 to 55g protein per meal for fitness goals, Factor is the better tool.
 Price is nearly identical, so this decision comes down almost entirely to what matters more: food as fuel or food as pleasure.

 Worth knowing before you subscribe: